emrehanks/GeoAI-LSM/README.md

 ![data-preparation-tutorial](https://github.com/user-attachments/assets/a5604254-a2cf-44a1-a796-1d2309a9ef20)

 ## Reference
-Author/s, 2024.
+Author/s, 2025.
 Geoscience in the Era of Generative Artificial Intelligence (Geo[AI]-LSM): Understanding the Potential Benefits of Google Gemini in Producing Landslide Susceptibility Mapping.
-Expert Systems With Applications.
+Advances in Space Research.